-Andino's is a classic authentic Italian restaurant in Providence's Federal Hill neighborhood, an iconic section of the city known for its' abundance of top knotch Italian restaurants.
-Known as "Little Italy," this historic portion of town does not disappoint when it comes to high quality Italian restaurants, and Andino's is no exception.
+Andino's is a classic Italian restaurant in Providence's Federal Hill neighborhood, an iconic section of the city known for its' abundance of top notch Italian restaurants.
+Known as "Little Italy," this historic neighborhood does not disappoint when it comes to high quality Italian restaurants, and Andino's is no exception.

-Andino's is one of the better Italian restaurants in Providence, which is no small feat in a town known for being known as having some of the top Italian restaurants in the state.
+Andino's is one of the better Italian restaurants in Providence, which is no small feat in a city known for being known for being home to some of the top Italian restaurants in the state.

 If visiting for lunch, I recommend starting with a Caesar salad and the complimentary fresh bread and olive oil.
-The entree list is a bit small, however, there are a few great seafood dishes including an excellent Shrimp Scampi.
+The entree choices are a bit limited, however, there are a few great seafood dishes including an excellent Shrimp Scampi.
 Their homemade marinara sauce is really fantastic if you are craving something classic and filling.

 They offer a great lunch special for just 17 bucks which includes 3 courses of specialty dishes.
 If you happen to visit during the fall season, you must try the savory pumpkin ravioli topped with a creamy amaretto sauce.

 Servers are attentive and quick to provide refills.
-The place sees much less traffic during the afternoon hours, so if you are looking for a more casual dining environment, less noise, and/or better service, opt for an afternoon visit.
+The place sees much less traffic during the afternoon hours, so if you are seeking a more casual dining environment, peace and quiet, and/or better service, opt for an afternoon visit.
 Typically no reservations are required at this time.

 Andino's serves classic Italian fare in a beautiful elegant setting.
-This is a perfect choice for new tourists due to the convenient downtown location, great service, and diversity of menu options.
-With excellent food and a great ambiance, Andino's is definitely one to add to your Providence dining bucket list.
+This is a perfect choice for new tourists due to the convenient downtown location and diversity of menu options.
+Andino's is definitely one to add to your Providence dining bucket list.